Tondo, Manila: Demographics

 Urbanization as well as the Lina Law which favors squatting over land owners has resulted in Tondo being one of the most densely populated areas in the world at 69000 PD/sqkm.

 Crime

 Tondo has developed a reputation for criminality and poverty.
 In 2010, Manila records state that Tondo has the highest criminal rate in the whole city with the most common crime being pickpocketing.

 Culture

+The Iglesia ni Cristo (INC) Lokal ng Tondo, established on November 6, 1915, is one of the earliest congregations of the church.
+The current structure was completed in 1967.

 The district celebrates the feast of the Tondo Church annually in January, which is dedicated to the image of the Santo Niño housed within the 16th-century Augustinian Tondo Church.
 The Lakbayaw Street Dance Festival, a competition among Ati-Atihan groups and school, local and religious groups, served as the climax of the feast.

 Education

 The Department of Education – Schools Division Office of Manila lists 26 public elementary schools and 11 public high schools in Tondo.

 The Tondo Campus is a P400-million extension with 48 classrooms, 15 multifunction rooms and a gymnasium.
 In October 2024, Mayor Honey Lacuna and Felma Carlos-Tria led the time capsule lowering and groundbreaking of Universidad de Manilas's 10-storey school building in a 1,500-square-meter lot at Vitas Skate Park.